DanielCalvo/studies/Book_notes/sre/00_Summary.md

 ## Chapter 6 - Monitoring Distributed Systems
 - What's broken, and why?
 The 4 golden signals are a good place to start.
 Histograms are better than averages.
 Keep it simple.

+## Chapter 7 - The Evolution of Automation at Google
+- PENDING summary!
+Though you read this.
+- THIS CHAPTER IS SO BORING AAAAAAAAA

 ## Chapter 8 - Release Engineering
 - PENDING